 |Total study hours||300|

 This practical module explores the relationship of the translator to language.
-In the first part, the module focuses on cultural concepts and culture bound language: specific aspects of culture are addressed, analysed and discussed as to what problems they might pose in the translation into different languages.
-In typical areas of culture bound language such as names, geographical references, political and educational institutions, figurative language etc., students are introduced to practical translation procedures which are used to translate such language, and the terminology relating to it.
-In the second half, the module introduces students to language as grammar and, specifically, to grammar concepts and grammatical equivalence.
-In addition, students are introduced to aspects of practical translation by concentrating on those areas in their language pair, which are characterised by both non-equivalence and culture-bound items.
+In the first part, the module focuses on cultural concepts and culture bound language: specific aspects of culture are addressed, analysed and discussed as to what problems they might pose during the translation process into different languages.
+In typical areas of culture bound language related to names, geographical references, political and educational institutions, legal systems etc., students are introduced to practical translation procedures which are used to translate such language, and the terminology relating to it.
+In the second part of the module, students are introduced to language as grammar and, specifically, to various grammar concepts such as gender and number, pronouns and others as well as their grammatical equivalence in the target language system.
+In their specific language pair sessions, students are introduced to aspects of practical translation by concentrating on those areas which are characterised by both non-equivalence and culture-bound items.
 The module familiarises students with both grammatical and culture bound ‘translation problems’, and introduces them to the most appropriate ways of transfer.